Optimal $\mathbb{H}_2$ Control with Passivity-Constrained Feedback: Convex Approach: Examples

-Figure \ref{example1_bode} shows frequency-domain plots for the magnitude of mapping $w \mapsto z$ for three scenarios: open-loop, closed-loop with controller $\Tfs{K}_0$, and closed-loop with controller $\Tfs{K}_{100}^\star$.
-Figure \ref{example1_controller_bode} shows the corresponding Bode plot for the sub-optimal and optimal control designs.
+Figure \ref{example1_bode} shows the magnitude of mapping $w \mapsto z$ for four scenarios: uncontrolled, closed-loop with controller $\Tfs{K}_0$, closed-loop with controller $\Tfs{K}_{100}^\star$, and unconstrained optimal.
+Figure \ref{example1_controller_bode} shows the corresponding sub-optimal and optimal control designs.
 The controller is positive-real, as expected, and there is a rather marked difference between $\Tfs{K}_0$ and $\Tfs{K}_{100}^\star$.
 In particular, we note the unusual ``notch'' in the phase of $\Tfs{K}_{100}^\star(j\omega)$ for $\omega \in [0.5,1.1]$, over which the magnitude of nearly constant.
-Finally, Figure \ref{example1_performance_attained} shows the performance (normalized by the unconstrained optimal performance) attained by the optimal controller as a function of $n$.
-This plot indicates that with $n = 12$, it is possible to reach near-optimality.
+Figure \ref{example1_performance_attained} shows the objective $\gamma_n^\star$ (normalized by the unconstrained optimal objective) attained by the optimal controller as a function of $n$, as well as the lower bound $\check{\gamma}_n^\star$.
+This plot indicates that with $n = 30$, it is possible to reach near-optimality for the truncated solution.
+However, the lower bound converges more slowly.
+Nonetheless this result corroborates the claim that both $\gamma_n^\star$ and $\check{\gamma}_n^\star$ converge to $\gamma^\star$.